-For detailed information, visit the "Departments of the IAM" section of the IAM Headquarters website (www.goiam.org). or VLodge.net.
-VLodge.net (www.Vlodge.net) is a service provided by Grand Lodge that provides information about what's happening in your local, district and territory; has an area for model contract language; has resources for your financial officer; has Official Circulars and has information on services available from the departments at Grand Lodge.
-Because of the sensitive nature of the information available on VLodge.net, access is limited to only certain local lodge officers.
+For detailed information, visit the "Departments of the IAM" section of the IAM Headquarters website (www.goiam.org) or VLodge (iamvlodge.iamaw.org).
+VLodge is a service provided by International that provides information about what's happening in your local, district and territory; has an area for model contract language; has resources for your financial officer; has Official Circulars and has information on services available from the departments at International.
+Because of the sensitive nature of the information available on VLodge, access is limited to only certain local officers.
 Contact VLodge support at 301-967-3481 for information.